-On 31 December 2010, FOYER S.A. held 0,73% of its own shares.
-In accordance with the authorization granted by the General Meeting of Shareholders on 5 April 2011, the Board of Directors has approved the same day the implementation of a program to repurchase Company's shares in order to achieve the following objectives:
+On 31 December 2011, FOYER S.A. held 1,48% of its own shares.
+In accordance with the authorization granted by the General Meeting of Shareholders on 17 April 2012, the Board of Directors has approved the same day the implementation of a program to repurchase Company's shares in order to achieve the following objectives:

-- a) Cover a stock option plan of FOYER S.A. for employees and executives of the Foyer Group; - b) Cancel the repurchased shares by a decision of an Extraordinary General Meeting to be held later on; - c) Maintain and give subsequently shares of FOYER S.A. in exchange or payment in connection with an acquisition.
+- a) Cover a stock option plan of FOYER S.A. for employees and executives of the Foyer Group; - b) Cancel the repurchased shares by a decision of an

+Extraordinary General Meeting to be held later; c) Maintain and give subsequently shares of

+FOYER S.A. in exchange or payment in connection with an acquisition.

-Due to the repurchase of shares made in 2011, based on this repurchase program, the rate of shares held in self-control passed on 31.12.2011 to 1,48% of issued shares.
+Due to the repurchase of shares made in 2012, based on this repurchase program, the rate of shares held in self-control on 31 December 2012 reached 1,55% of issued shares, i.e. 139 723 shares.
+The par value being $\notin$ 5, the total amounted to $\notin$ 698 615,00.

-To the knowledge of the company, no individual shareholder, with the exception of Foyer Finance S.A. and Luxempart S.A., held more than 5% of the share capital of FOYER S.A. on 31.12.2011.
+To the knowledge of the Company, no individual shareholder, with the exception of Foyer Finance S.A. and Luxempart S.A., held more than 5% of the share capital of FOYER S.A. on 31 December 2012.